About the author

-The open source project in education at AI Time Journal seeks to build on solutions like the one that has been presented by Cogito with a continued emphasis on AI-assisted, behavioral coaching tools.
-Our objective is to use machine learning to enhance the skills needed to provide positive customer service engagement, while not overwhelming the agents with feedback overload.
-You can track our journey here.
+Through the AI for Education Initiative, committee members have an opportunity to build on solutions like the one that has been presented by Cogito with a continued emphasis on AI-assisted, behavioral coaching tools.
+The objective would be to take a deeper look at the use machine learning tools that can enhance the skills needed to provide positive customer service engagement, while not overwhelming the agents with feedback overload.

-Join the project!
+Join the initiative!
 Support us in “bringing education to the next level” through a collaboration on ideas that utilize AI.

 - Divulging knowledge and the state-of-the-art of AI in the educational domain

 - Identifying the direction in which the development of AI for Education is most impactful and beneficial